-Phytoplankton blooms in the Ross Sea are large (Arrigo & van Dijken, 2004), high productivity events (Arrigo & McClain, 1994) that are responsible for large quantities of carbon export (Asper & Smith, 1999).
-The Ross Sea continental shelf has the highest rates of net primary productivity in Antarctica (Arrigo et al. 2008a, Smith & Comiso 2008), is a major regional CO2 sink (Arrigo et al. 2008b) and phytoplankton communities support a robust food web containing 16 species of upper trophic level predators such as penguins, cetaceans and seals (Ballard et al., 2012; Smith et al., 2014).
-In other regions, physical features have suggested that the spatial distribution of phytoplankton blooms and grazers may be linked to local bathymetry and/or tides (Hunt, 1998; Cotté and Simard, 2005, Vlietstra et al., 2005).
-Since these features are dynamic, seasonal blooms are often characterized by patchy distributions in both time and space.
-In the Ross Sea there is a temporal progression in the phytoplankton composition that is potentially driven by varying physical controls on light regime and/or iron supply, although the exact contribution of each factor is debated.
-In the spring, strong katabatic that is potentially driven by varying physical controls on light regime and/or iron supply, although the exact contribution of each factor is debated.
+Phytoplankton blooms in the Ross Sea are extensive (Arrigo & van Dijken, 2004), high productivity events (Arrigo & McClain, 1994) that are responsible for large quantities of carbon export (Asper & Smith, 1999).
+The Ross Sea continental shelf has the highest rates of net primary productivity in the Southern Ocean?
+Antarctica (Arrigo et al. 2008a, Smith & Comiso 2008), is a major regional CO2 sink (Arrigo et al. 2008b) and supports a robust food web containing more than a dozen upper trophic level predators such as penguins, cetaceans and seals (Ballard et al., 2012; Smith et al., 2014).
+Over continental shelf systems, physical features have suggested that the spatial distribution of phytoplankton blooms and grazers may be linked to local bathymetry and/or tides (Hunt, 1998; Cotté and Simard, 2005, Vlietstra et al., 2005).
+In the Ross Sea, Reddy and Arrigo (2006) show that the extent of the spring bloom is linked to the underlying bank and trough bathymetry of the outer shelf (Figure 1).
+The phytoplankton composition in the Ross Sea has a temporal progression that is potentially driven by varying physical controls on light regime and/or iron supply, although the exact contribution of each factor is debated.
 In the spring, strong katabatic winds push sea ice offshore and create relatively deep mixed layers.
 Communities in these waters are often dominated by the haptophyte Phaeocystis antarctica, but by early summer the polynya assemblage becomes increasingly dominated by diatoms (Arrigo et al., 1999).
-The springtime dominance of P. antarctica is consistent with its photophysiology, which is well suited for irradiance conditions resembling those of a deep mixed layer with a dynamic light regime (Kropuenske et al., 2009).
-As the season progresses, the water column becomes more stratified, leading to conditions suitable for the photo-physiology of diatoms such as Fragilariopsis cylindricus (Kropuenske et al.,
+The springtime dominance of P. antarctica is consistent with its photophysiology, which is well suited for irradiance conditions resembling those of a deep mixed layer with a dynamic light regime (Kropuenske et al., 2009; Alderkamp et al.

+2012).
+As the season progresses, the water column becomes more stratified, leading to irradiance conditions suitable for diatoms such as Fragilariopsis cylindricus (Kropuenske et al., 2009; Alderkamp et al. 2012).
 Therefore, the spring to summer shifts in community assemblage from P. antarctica to diatoms may be related to changes in Mixed Layer Depth (MLD) and light regime.
 However, concurrent changes in dissolved iron (Fe) potentially confound this relationship.
-As the polynya first opens, surface water dissolved Fe concentrations can be as high as ~4 nM (Sedwick et al., 2000).
+As the polynya first opens, dissolved Fe concentrations in surface waters can be as high as 4 nM (Sedwick et al., 2000).
 These springtime dissolved Fe concentrations are rapidly drawn down by P. antarctica blooms (Sedwick et al., 2011), leading to concentrations that typically remain low throughout the summer.
 The extent to which these lower Fe concentrations lead to preferential growth of diatoms is not clear.
 On one hand, some P. antarctica populations in the Antarctic Circumpolar Current require higher dissolved Fe concentrations for growth compared to co-occurring diatoms (Coale et al., 2003), and incubation experiments in the Ross Sea have revealed a preferential stimulation of P. antarctica by added Fe (Bertrand et al., 2007).
 However, other field observations and deck incubation results suggest low Fe conditions tend to favor P. antarctica over diatoms (Sedwick et al., 2000).
-Culture experiments demonstrating that species grown under low light have elevated Fe requirements, presumably due to the increased need for Fe-expensive photosynthetic electron transport chains (Sunda and Huntsman, 1997), which may further complicate our understanding of iron and light limitation in the Southern Ocean.
+Culture experiments demonstrated that species grown under low light have elevated Fe requirements, presumably due to the increased need for Fe-expensive photosynthetic units (Sunda and Huntsman, 1997), which may further complicate our understanding of iron and light limitation in the Southern Ocean.